SignalK/instrumentpanel/lib/help/help.md

 In this screen, you can clear settings stored in local storage browser.
 This settings are :
 - Layouts: Delete all layouts.
-- Layouts cache (units & labels).
-Delete all units & cells name (path or shortname) stored in layouts.
-On reload, the units & cells name will be retrieve from your Signal K server and stored in your layouts.
-This is useful if you have changed unit names in paths or the default.json file on your server.
-This operation is risk-free for your configuration.
 - Previous layout: Clean previous layouts, if a layout existed in version 0.12.0 and earlier, it is used as a template to build the default layout.
 - Start connected: Reset the automatic connection at startup.
 - Preferred units: Delete all preferred units.